syahmadaws/custom-ad-domain-join-with-auto-scaling/README.md

 ## PowerShell

 Within the Systems Manager Automation runbook there are two steps where either domain join or domain unjoin activities are executed.
 These steps call a [Systems Manage Command document (SSM Document)](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html) to execute this code.
 Specifically, the SSM Command document that is executed is **AWS-RunPowerShellScript**, which simply executes any code that is passed as an input parameter.
-Below are the PowerShell code blocks used to perform domain join, AD computer object updates, and domain unjoin activities, respectively.
+Below are the PowerShell code blocks used to perform domain join and domain unjoin activities, respectively.

 ### Domain join
 ```powershell